Uploading a Release See all 21 articles

 • Why Does DistroKid Ask For Songwriters' Real Names?

-For example, see the 2 Chainz the song "Bigger Than You (feat.
+For example, see the 2 Chainz song "Bigger Than You (feat.
 Drake & Quavo)" on Spotify (here).
 As you would expect, the artist names are listed as:

 • 2 Chainz